Arthur season 7

 The seventh season of the television series Arthur was originally broadcast on PBS in the United States from October 8 to November 29, 2002, and contains 10 episodes.

 The special "Arthur, It's Only Rock 'N' Roll" served as the premiere of this season.
-It is the first season to feature Mark Rendall, Jason Szwimer, Alex Hood, and Aaron Grunfield as the voices of Arthur Read, D.W.
+It is the first season to feature Mark Rendall, Jason Szwimer, Katie Hood, and Aaron Grunfield as the voices of Arthur Read, D.W.
 Read, Alan "The Brain" Powers, and Tommy Tibble, replacing Justin Bradley, Oliver Grainger, Steven Crowder, and Jonathan Koensgen, respectively.
 It is also the final season to feature Mitchell Rothpan and Patricia Rodriguez as the voices of George Lundgren and Catherine Frensky.

 The series won a Daytime Emmy in 2003 for Outstanding Sound Mixing - Live Action and Animation.